-The industrial sectors of the City continue to be well occupied.
-On Old Gate Lane, Bespoke Dental Technologies and JLD Partners established their locations.
-On Pepe's Farm Rd, Upward Human Performance and The Smash HQ join a very busy industrial area.
-Event Cranium opened at 354 Woodmont Rd along with Bodleian Inc. USA Sports Marketing leased over 11,000 sq ft of property to distribute sports products and memorabilia.
-In 2021, Athletic Brewing Company, the country's largest non-alcoholic beer producer, announced the purchase of 75 Cascade Blvd making Milford its national headquarters with a 150,000 sq ft facility.
-Valley Tool & Manufacturing LLC acquired 8.1 acres on Shelland Drive for the development of a 100,000-square-foot industrial facility.
-Construction is underway, and the facility is expected to open by the end of 2022.
+The industrial sectors of Milford continue to be well occupied.
+On Research Drive we saw the New England Asian American Cultural Center make their home.
+On Pepe's Farm Rd, Rosado Fitness and Deep Sea Detailing join a very busy industrial area.
+American Steel Supplier, opened at 333 Woodmont Rd along with Bodleian Inc. 2021 led to some exciting news when Athletic Brewing Company, the country's largest non-alcoholic beer producer, announced the purchase of 75 Cascade Blvd making Milford its national headquarters with a 150,000 sq ft facility.
+As of 2022, the construction is complete.
+Athletic is thriving in its new location with plans to build out a tasting room soon.
+Valley Tool & Manufacturing LLC acquired 8.1 acres on Shelland Drive for the development of a 100,000-square-foot industrial facility which Is almost complete.
+Revolution Basketball Training, skill and development facility, opened at 252 Depot Road.